HSC8055 : Introduction to systematic reviewing and critical appraisal

 |Scheduled Learning And Teaching Activities||Workshops||5||3:00||15:00||N/A|

 This module aims to provide students with the confidence and skills to undertake their own systematic review and critical appraisal.

 In order to ensure that all students are at a similar level of comprehension students will be asked to read and prepare prior to the face to face lectures and practical sessions.

-The face to face teaching is designed to introduce systematic reviewing and critical appraisals and will equip students with the skills to carry out a system review.
-There will be a mixture of lectures and seminars/practical sessions during which students will be encouraged to interact with one another and discuss/practise the use of systematic reviews.
-There is included a practical session which is the most effective way to impart the skills required for carrying out database searches.
+The face to face teaching is designed to introduce systematic reviewing and critical appraisal and will equip students with the skills to carry out a systematic review.
+There will be a mixture of lectures and workshops during which students will be encouraged to interact with one another and develop their skills in the different elements of conducting a systematic review.

 The format of resits will be determined by the Board of Examiners

 |Written exercise||1||M||100||To undertake a critical appraisal of a published systematic review (2000 word count)|

 Students will write a 2000 word critical appraisal of a systematic review selected by the module leader.